A Foodie Guide to Duqm

 Rich curries, delicious sweets, and enticing grilled meat: the cuisine of Oman is sure to impress any serious gastronome.
 Take a bite out of Duqm the next time you visit and put these must-try dishes on your itinerary.

 At our Park Inn by Radisson Hotel & Residence Duqm, you can feast on traditional favorites like grilled lamb kebabs and mint chicken tikka, or take your pick from a wide variety of European classics.
 If you venture away from the hotel on a day trip around the region, seize the opportunity to savor traditional Omani soups, sweets, and spicy stews.

 The seas around Oman teem with fish, so you’re never far from a fantastic seafood restaurant.
 Lots of traditional dishes use fish in some way, but mashuai is certainly one of the most impressive.
 A whole kingfish, roasted on a spit and served with a side of lemon rice: it’s simple yet fantastic in its presentation.
-The fish is spiced with fragrant flavors including cumin, coriander, cinnamon, ginger and turmeric, while the rice often has a slight kick of chilli heat.
+The fish is spiced with fragrant flavors including cumin, coriander, cinnamon, ginger and turmeric, while the rice often has a slight kick of chili heat.

 Made from tripe (stomach lining) and pluck (lungs), this stew is only for adventurous eaters.
 It’s a festive recipe, and is usually prepared around Eid Al Fitr and Eid Al Adha.
 If you don’t mind the texture, you’ll adore this fragrant dish, which is spiced with garlic, ginger, cloves, cardamom, black pepper, cinnamon and nutmeg.

 Sakhana is a thick soup, with sweet flavors that will likely surprise and delight those whose palates are used to western ingredients.
 Wheat, date molasses, and milk are combined to create this dish, which many Omanis choose to break their fast with during Ramadan.